guardian/manual-media-backup/README.md

 There are a couple of ways of doing this:
     - edit the `/usr/bin/manual-media-backup` wrapper script and add the entry to the `JAVA_OPTS` line.
-    - set the `JAVA_OPTS` environment variable to the above string before running the app In Docker, you'll need to make the keystore available to the app:
+    - set the `JAVA_OPTS` environment variable to the above string before running the app
+    - In Docker, you'll need to make the keystore available to the app:

+    ```
-  - `docker run --rm -v path/to/mykeystore.jks:/etc/ssl/mykeystore.jks -e JAVA_OPTS=javax.net.ssl.trustStore=/etc/ssl/mykeystore.jks -v /path/to/mediaroot:/path/to/mediaroot guardianmultimedia/manual-media-backup:[version] [options]`
+    docker run --rm -v path/to/mykeystore.jks:/etc/ssl/mykeystore.jks -e JAVA_OPTS=javax.net.ssl.trustStore=/etc    /ssl/mykeystore.jks -v /path/to/mediaroot:/path/to/mediaroot guardianmultimedia/manual-media-backup:[version] [options]
+    ```

    will bind-mount the file from your local path into `/etc/ssl/mykeystore.jks` and set the `JAVA_OPTS` environment variable within the container's scope.

 Still got trouble?
 Try Atlassian's SSLPoke (see https://confluence.atlassian.com/kb/unable-to-connect-to-ssl-services-due-to-pkix-path-building-failed-779355358.html) to help you debug the issue.